When we see them trying to chill speech of jokesters, when we're seeing all of this, that is a playbook out of Hitler and I won't deny it.

 Our number is 800-941.

-And uh MSDNC, they're the ones that broke the story about about James Comey and the fact that he may be indicted.
+And MSDNC, they're the ones that broke the story about James Comey and the fact that he may be indicted.

-Also, we have the issue of whether or not uh there might be an entitlement coming for Letitia James.
+Also, we have the issue of whether or not there might be an indictment coming for Letitia James.

-But the whole thing is if you if you look at the timing and what's actually going on, it's pretty interesting.
+But the whole thing is, if you look at the timing and what's actually going on, it's pretty interesting.

-Uh, in my view, that probably means that Comey got what's called a target letter.
+In my view, that probably means that Comey got what's called a target letter, hence the leak.

-Hence the leak, and again, this is speculation on my part, but hence I would argue an educated guess.
+And again, this is speculation on my part, but hence, I would argue an educated guess.

-Um, probably told that charges would be filed, probably knows what it's about.
+The leak to MSDNC probably told that charges would be filed, probably knows what it's about, false statements to Congress.

 They have been meeting today.

-Uh, they do have one problem on this aspect of it, and that is the statute of limitations would run out later next week, uh, because they're talking about lying to Congress in September of 2020.
+They do have one problem on this aspect of it, and that is the Statute of Limitations would run out later next week because they're talking about lying to Congress in September of 2020.

 And that means the statute of limitations would be up.

-That would mean you can go all the way back to Hillary Clinton and her top secret classified information on our server.
+That would mean you can go all the way back to Hillary Clinton and her top secret classified information on her server.

-You could work your way through the lies and you know, the the dirty Russian disinformation dossier that was bought and paid for by Hillary, becoming the base of basis of Pfizer warrants.
+You could work your way through the lies and, you know, the dirty Russian disinformation dossier that was bought and paid for by Hillary becoming the basis of FISA warrants.

-That would lead you through, you know, the second, you know, after we had career senior Intel officials give an assessment of the 2016 election, and then Obama didn't like it, according to reports.
+That would lead you through, you know, the second, you know, after we had career senior intel officials give an assessment of the 2016 election.

-He himself ordered his top lieutenants, that would be Brennan and Clapper to come up with a new intelligence assessment that contradicted the real intelligence assessment.
+According to reports, he himself ordered his top lieutenants, that would be Brennan and Clapper, to come up with a new intelligence assessment that contradicted the real intelligence assessment.

-They spent the entire summer meeting weekly with big tech social uh big big tech and social media companies telling them, oh, you're likely gonna be victims of disinformation in the 2020 presidential campaign leading into all of the law fair through 2024 from 2020 to 2024.
+They spent the entire summer meeting weekly with big tech, social, big tech, and social media companies, telling them, oh, you're likely going to be victims of disinformation in the 2020 presidential campaign leading into all of the lawfare through 2024 from 2020 to 2024.

-The statute of limitations are would not apply.
+Under those circumstances, the statute of limitations would not apply.

 Anyway, the person I would say has broken more stories on all of this over this 10-year period and doesn't stop.